Mental Health First Aid Australia Courses

 RESPOND IN A CRISIS

-Respond across a range of crisis situations where an adult may be at risk of harm.
+Respond to a range of crisis situations where an adult may be at risk of harm.

 Outline drawing of two hands holding a heart.